Civil rights pioneer and face of gay marriage dies at 95

 In 2015, the U.S. Supreme Court legalized gay marriage.

-Lyon was a police reporter in Fresno and a reporter at the Chico Enterprise-Record during the 1940s, according to Kendall.
+Lyon was a police reporter in Fresno and a reporter at the Chico Enterprise-Record during the 1940s, according to Kendell.

 Family and friends are planning a celebration of her life.

-Note: This story has been corrected to accurately spell Kate Kendell.